My-Random-Thoughts/Server-QA-Checks/README.md

 # Runspaces Proof Of Concept
-I have included a separate compiler to build a POC check that uses Runspace Pools instead of Jobs to run each check.
+I have included a separate compiler to build a POC check that uses Runspace Pools instead of PowerShell Jobs to run each check.
 Runspaces have the advantage of being extremely fast compared to Jobs.
 A full scan drops from about 60 seconds to just 12.
-However, it does not fully work correctly against remote servers, only locally checked ones.
-Improvements will come, but slowly.!